dhr412/reconcrab/README.md

 # ReconCrab

 `ReconCrab` is a high-performance, asynchronous CLI tool built in Rust for brute-forcing web directories and subdomains.
-Designed for security researchers and penetration testers, this tool leverages massive concurrency and customization to scan large wordlists efficiently.
+This tool leverages massive concurrency and customization to scan large wordlists efficiently.
 It can fuzz both directories and subdomains using user-specified headers, cookies, and request configurations.

-Whether you’re enumerating hidden endpoints or uncovering shadow subdomains, `ReconCrab` is built to deliver speed and control with minimal configuration overhead.
+Whether you’re enumerating hidden endpoints or uncovering shadow subdomains, `ReconCrab` is built to deliver speed and control with minimal configuration overhead while keeping resource usage in check.

 ---

 ## Features

 * **Blazing Fast** – Built with `tokio`, handles millions of concurrent requests efficiently.
+* Resource-Aware Throttling – Dynamically pauses requests when CPU usage exceeds a configurable threshold
 * **Dual Fuzzing Modes** – Supports **directory** and **subdomain** brute-forcing simultaneously.
 * **Highly Configurable** – Add custom headers and cookies for authenticated or complex targets.
 * **Smart Request Handling** – Retries, timeouts, user-agent rotation, and status code filtering.